Gioant/Gioant/README.md

 Software Developer
 ------------------

 Just completed my program at Herzing for Programmer Analyst.
 I Really enjoyed Frontend Development and have been trying to learn more javascript and frameworks.
-Also, I believe in the near future i will focus more or specialize in mobile development
+Also, I believe in the near future i will focus more or specialize in mobile development (iOS)

 * 🌍  I'm based in Montreal, Canada
 * ✉️  You can contact me at [gioant0629@gmail.com](mailto:gioant0629@gmail.com)